Fidias Panayiotou: Political career

+Fidias is a supporter of Palestine with an anti-Israel voting record in the European Parliament and has said he believes Israel's actions in Gaza was a genocide.

+On 26 January 2026, Fidias came under fire for using offensive language to describe Paralympic athletes with mental disabilities by calling them "loonies" during a six-hour podcast with a Cypriot Paralympic swimmer and has since apologized for the use of the slur.

 Direct Democracy Party

-On October 20, 2025, Panayiotou announced the formation of a new political party, Direct Democracy, via social media.
+On October 20, 2025, Panayiotou announced the formation of a new political party, Direct Democracy Cyprus, via social media.
 As of October 2025, details about the party's structure are limited, with the only confirmed information being that the party's parliamentary candidates will be elected by the public through a mobile app.
-This working app can be seen by everyone, and in it the Cypriot citizens (by showing their police ID) have the right to vote and indicate to the representative what they want him to vote for or against.
+This working application named Agorà can be seen by everyone, and in it the Cypriot citizens (by showing their police ID) have the right to vote and indicate to the representative what they want him to vote for or against.
 In this way, every parliamentary representative can be transformed into a Trojan horse of direct democracy that can survive in a parliamentary environment.
 The ultimate goal of such representatives is to become the majority in a parliament and one day to transform the political system from parliamentarism to (direct) democracy.
-This is the second attempt to establish direct democracy into a parliement via a Trojan Horse system, with the first one being IserveU.
+This is the third attempt to establish direct democracy into a parliament via a Trojan Horse system, with the first one being IserveU.
+This idea was also tried, under the name pirategov, in the Pirate Party of Greece until 2013.